 Advantages

-• If you ask the same pulse users can see how their answer has changed over time.
+If you ask the same pulse multiple times, learners can see how their answers have changed over time.

 Challenges